Poland 10 Złotych 2008 400th Anniversary of the first polish Settlements in Jamestown, Virginia

 The credit for Virginia’s survival goes first of all to captain

-John Smith, the leader of the colonists, a man of energy and decisive action, who
+John Smith, the leader of the colonists, a man of energy and decisive

 disciplined the settlers and made them work hard.
 In his letters to the